-Vehicles used on College property must be registered at the College Security Office in Building M100, Room M117, Sumter Main Campus.
+Vehicles used on College property must be registered at the College Security Office in Building M100, Room M117, Sumter Main Campus, Kershaw County Campus, F.E.
+DuBose Campus, or Lee County Site.
 Vehicle registration must be repeated each academic year.
 The registrant must present a valid driver's license and state vehicle registration certificate, as well as a tuition payment receipt to register a vehicle.
 Student parking decals are valid for one academic year beginning in the fall.
 The Central Carolina parking decal must be clearly displayed on the outside of the vehicle's left (drivers') side rear bumper or rear window of an automobile for vehicle registration to be complete.
 As an alternative, a hanging tag may be purchased, and is non-refundable.